Perth Laser Eye Surgery FAQ

 We ask that you have a restful day after your procedure, and recommend that you sleep or rest with the eyes closed to assist the healing process.

-Our eyes are never completely still even when we look at a small target.
+Our eyes are never completely still, even when we focus on a small target.
 Small movements of drift and minute darting about called micro-saccades occur.
-Different mechanisms are used in LASIK to counteract these movements.

-With the Wavelight FS200 laser, used to make the corneal flap, a plastic ring (fixation device) is positioned over the white of the eye to hold the eye in place, therefore minimizing your ability to move during this delicate part of the procedure.
-The laser machine then controls most movement although it can be over powered if you really try (please don’t!).
+With the first step used to make the corneal flap, the eye is held in place with a plastic ring (fixation device) positioned over the white of the eye, with suction holding it in place, minimising your ability to move during this delicate part of the procedure.

-• If your eye moves suddenly too far for adjustment or if the eye tracker simply can’t find the appropriate spot to laser it will not fire the laser, the lasering stops and can be restarted once you find the fixation target light again.
+If excessive movement occurs, the laser stops and can be restarted once you find the fixation target light again.

 Yes, they are more than welcome.
 If they wish to watch your procedure a viewing room is provided.